Water Licences, Transfers, and Allocation

-In order to use or divert ground or surface water in Alberta, the province requires you to obtain a licence, under the Water Act.
-The following section looks at how our water is governed providing information on water licences, transfers and allocation.
+In order to use or divert ground or surface water in Alberta, the province requires you to obtain a licence, under the Alberta Water Act [i].
+The following section looks at how Alberta’s water is governed, providing information on water licences, transfers, and allocation.

 What is a Water Licence?

 A water licence is required for any individuals wanting to use or divert water in Alberta.
-From businesses to individual use, the regulations apply if one wishes to use ground or surface water.
-Since August 2006, portions of the South Saskatchewan River Basin have been closed to new water licence applications except for First Nations, Water Conservation Objectives (WCO), and water storage projects (as per an Approved Water Management Plan).
+From business to individual use, the regulations apply if one wishes to use ground or surface water.
+Since August 2006, portions of the South Saskatchewan River Basin have been closed [ii] to new water licence applications, except for First Nations, Water Conservation Objectives (WCO) [iii], and water storage projects (as per an Approved Water Management Plan).
 This moratorium on the issuing of new water licences has created Canada’s first market-based system to transfer (trade) water licences.

 Alberta’s existing water transfer system currently allows for the re-distribution (trading) of water licences between different water users, under certain conditions.
-The current system has several public policy protections: a public review of every water transfer, each transfer is considered for its hydrological and third-party impacts, and the province has the opportunity to hold back 10 percent of the allocation for environmental instream purposes.
+The current system has several public policy protections: a public review of every water transfer, the consideration of hydrological and third-party impacts for each transfer, and the opportunity for the province to hold back 10 per cent of the allocation for environmental in-stream purposes [iv].

-There are some cases where a licence is not required, such as: statutory household use, traditional agriculture use (for original landowners, see Section 19 of the Water Act), fire-fighting, wells equipped with hand pumps, and alternate watering systems that use surface water for grazing livestock and/or certain types of dugouts.
+There are some cases where a licence is not required, such as with statutory household use, traditional agriculture use (for original landowners, see Section 19 of the Water Act), firefighting, wells equipped with hand pumps, and alternate watering systems, which use surface water for grazing livestock and/or certain types of dugouts.

 Transfer of a Water Allocation

-Alberta’s Water Act allows the transfer of the right to divert a volume of water from a source of water supply, under a certain priority.
+Alberta’s Water Act allows the transfer of the right to divert a volume of water from a source of water supply [v], under a certain priority.
 There is no physical transfer of water from the land.
 This type of transfer is voluntary, with a willing seller and willing buyer.

 Transfers can be permanent or temporary.
-With a temporary transfer, the transferred allocation reverts to the original licencee after a specified time period.
-The government’s holdback of up to 10 percent of the water in an allocation transfer can remain in the natural water body or be held in a Water Conservation Objective licence and will not be available for reallocation for other uses.
+With a temporary transfer, the transferred allocation reverts to the original licence after a specified time period.
+The government’s holdback of up to 10 per cent of the water in an allocation transfer can remain in the natural water body or be held in a Water Conservation Objective licence and will not be available for reallocation for other uses.
 This holdback applies to permanent and temporary transfers of allocations.